sokaRepo/PayloadsAllTheThings/Template injections/README.md

 # Templates Injections

-Template injection allows an attacker to include template code into an existant (or not) template.
+Server Side Template injection allows an attacker to include template code into an existant (or not) template.

 ## Jinja2
 [Official website](http://jinja.pocoo.org/)